Hemp Oil vs CBD Oil – What’s the Difference?

 Conclusion

 On the other hand, CBD oil comes from the hemp plant and is a hemp-derived CBD product.
 CBD oil can be full spectrum, broad-spectrum, or isolate, depending on the extraction process.
-Hemp seed oil’s main benefits come from its use as a carrier oil, while CBD oil offers different benefits to CBD.
+Hemp seed oil mainly serves as a carrier oil, while CBD oil provides distinct benefits related to CBD.

 Frequently Asked Questions